What are the top trends that Amazon experts are predicting for 2021?

 For this chart, we're looking at the proportion of organic/sponsored/generic products on the 1st page of more than 50k keywords.

 The chart represents that the proportion of sponsored and generic (other featured products) products has been continuously increasing through 2020 and the beginning of 2021.
-While in January, the organic ad lots had a 55% share, by December 2020, it dropped to 85% & to 77% in January 2021, delineating a stable decrease.
+While in June 2020, the organic ad slots had a 97% share, by August 2020, it dropped to 85% & to 77% in January 2021, delineating a stable decrease.
 Since then, the organic share is stable and seems to follow the same trend for the year 2021.

 Here's a podcast to help you Master Amazon Sponsored Product Ads